r-pufky/ansible_init/README.md

 > non-deterministic behavior while role is executing.
 >
 > If provisioning a machine for the first time, ensure that the **user**
-> connected to run `r_pufky.srv.init` is not the user being added or modified.
+> connected to run `r_pufky.deb.init` is not the user being added or modified.

 **HIGHLY** recommend init adds an ansible user via root or the first user.